test-er-8-or/tic-tac-toe/README.md

 Now all we have to do is pass the `handleClick` function to our `<Square />` components (which will do in our `App` component) and we're good to go.

 One thing, though.
-I would be nice if the cursor over the square turned into a "pointer" (the kind you see when you mouse over a link) when the click handler was present.
+It would be nice if the cursor over the square turned into a "pointer" (the kind you see when you mouse over a link) when the click handler was present.
 The `handleClick` function gets passed to the `onClick` prop of the `StyledSquare` component (so it will be called on click!), so we can see it as an `onClick` prop in `StyledSquare`.
 Now we can change the cursor based on whether the click handler is attached or not:

 ```javascript
 import React from 'react'